Natural Upholstery Resources for those Hiring an Upholstery Professional

 Are you looking for help communicating with an upholstery professional or workroom to incorporate healthy, non-toxic materials into your upholstery or design project?
 This page is written specifically for you.

-Awareness is increasing around healthy upholstery options, but there are still a few professionals who are unfamiliar with using natural latex foam & wool batting in place of the ‘conventional’ urethane foam & polyester batting.
+Awareness is increasing around healthy upholstery options, but there are still a few professionals who are reluctant to use natural latex foam & wool batting in place of the ‘conventional’ urethane foam & polyester batting.
 The good news is it’s an easy transition to make once the similarities and differences are clarified.
 No special expertise is necessary to work with them.
 I personally love ‘that healthy feeling’ of knowing I’m not touching or breathing in unwanted chemicals, both for myself as I work with them, and for my upholstery customers.
-Check out the ‘Upholsterer’s Guide to Natural Materials’ which includes a free download that you can fill out yourself, or take to your upholsterer to have them determine how much of each material you need.

-What if my Upholsterer tells me to order the materials myself?
+What if my upholsterer or workroom tells me to order the materials myself?

 How much does it cost?